ga4gh/vrs/docs/source/impl-guide/example.rst

 which data sources may be used, but does recommend using prefixes from `identifiers.org <http://identifiers.org>`_.

-VRS uses :ref:`interbase-coordinates-design`.
-Interbase coordinates *always* use intervals to refer to sequence spans.
-For the purposes of this example, interbase coordinates *look* like the more familiar 0-based, right-open numbering system.
-(Please read about :ref:`interbase-coordinates-design` if you are interested in the significant advantages of this design choice over other coordinate systems.)
+VRS uses :ref:`interresidue-coordinates-design`.
+Interresidue coordinates *always* use intervals to refer to sequence spans.
+For the purposes of this example, interresidue coordinates *look* like the more familiar 0-based, right-open numbering system.
+(Please read about :ref:`interresidue-coordinates-design` if you are interested in the significant advantages of this design choice over other coordinate systems.)

 The :ref:`SimpleInterval` for the position ``32936732`` is